 Another great tip is to keep your head warm.
 Wear a toque or ear warmers.
 You don’t want to risk frozen earlobes.
 On the other hand, if you are working you will stay warm.

 Wear lots of layers.
 Especially when you are working.
 Once you’re warmed up, you can peel of a layer.

 #7 Make sure your horse stays warm

 You are not the only one who wants to stay warm in winter.
-The best way is feeding your horse a lot of roughage.
+The best way is feeding your horse enough roughage (fiber).
 Slowfeeder nets prolong the time your horse eats, it keeps the hay clean (horses don’t waste it) and they are easy to fill if you use this trick.
 If you have really big ones it can even save you a feeding round.

 In some areas the winters are so cold you have to blanket your horse.
 Do your research before buying a blanket.
 Make sure the blanket fits your horse properly.

 And a no brainer: provide shelter from the elements for your horse.